larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 4.2 Expand with host interactors

 To retrieve interactions with host proteins, go to **Apps → STRING → Expand network**.
 In the resulting dialog, enter the number of desired host proteins, and select the host species from **Type of interactors to expand network by**.
 All host species for which we have interactions with the currently imported virus genes, will be shown in the dropdown menu.
-The **selectivity of interactors** can also be specified -- we recommend a default value of 0.5, but you can move the slider towards 0 to decrease the number of network-sepcific interactors or towards 1 to increase it.
+The **selectivity of interactors** can also be specified -- we recommend a default value of 0.5, but you can move the slider towards 0 to decrease the number of network-specific interactors or towards 1 to increase it.
 In this example, we will import 10 human proteins, and keep the default selectivity.

 The resulting network will be automatically re-styled such that the nodes representing virus proteins are red and host proteins are green-blue.
 These attributes can be changed from the Cytoscape Style menu.